 Learn more about the Department of Otolaryngology

 Drexel University College of Medicine does not provide ENT patient care.
 Clinical care is provided through Philadelphia Ear, Nose and Throat Associates and the practices of other department faculty members.
-Please visit phillyent.com to access patient and professional educational materials, including our media gallery.
+Please visit the websites of our faculty and the chair's website at phillyent.com to access patient and professional educational materials, including our media gallery.

 Affiliated Locations and Teaching Centers